 Towns and villages are hard to distinguish, urbanisation means the coastal road is a long string of buildings.
-But you can tell the Poggio is near because as you leave the village of Taggia – or is it Bussana? – there’s a lighthouse.
-Normally it warns shipping along the coast but for the cyclists it’s the visual cue that the Poggio is coming.
+But you can tell the Poggio is near because as you leave the village of Taggia – or is it Bussana? – there’s a lighthouse above to the right Normally it warns shipping along the coast but for the cyclists it’s the visual cue that the Poggio is coming.

 Poggio is Italian for “hill” but it’s not a label given by the race organisers, instead it’s the name of the village at the top.
-Not very original but it does communicate how the land rises up from the coast.
+Not very original but it does communicate how the land rises up from the coast, a balcony above Sanremo

 Unlike Le Manie and the Cipressa, there’s no sharp turn for the start of the Poggio climb.
 Instead the road splits off to the right with a ramp parallel to the main road meaning riders hit the climb at full speed, no braking or cornering needed.
 The climb is very fast and well surfaced.

-A minute into the climb and there’s a series of hairpin bends.
-These are the hardest part of the climb… not for the gradient as they are flat.
-Rather they are tight and the road is so fast.
-Brake and you lose valuable momentum, the same if you take the wrong line.
-A mistake here can cost places and precious momentum.
+Less than a minute into the climb and there’s a series of hairpin bends.
+These are the hardest part of the climb… not for the gradient as they are flat but for the stress.
+They are tight and the road is so fast.
+Brake or take the wrong line and you lose momentum.
+A mistake here can cost precious places.

-Houses line the early part of the route, a mix of grand villas and plain single-storey dwellings.
-It’s hard not to ride fast here but on a slower day you can wonder what it must be like to live in these houses, to finish every ride with a climb up the Poggio.
-It can’t be too tiring for if the first two kilometres are the steepest the gradient never rises above 5%.
+A mix of grand villas and plain single-storey dwellings line the route along with ramshackle hothouses with numerous broken panes, this flower industry has seen better days.
+It’s hard not to ride fast here but on a slower day you can wonder what it must be like to live in these houses, to start every ride with a view of the sea, to finish every ride with a climb up the Poggio.
+If the first two kilometres are the steepest the gradient never rises above 5%.
 This is big ring territory and the gear choice isn’t just for the slope but for the corners, these are so vital that you need to be able to sprint out of them.
 The right wheel matters too as drafting the rider in front makes all the difference at 40km/h.
 This first section is where the attacks often happen because the slope and the bends mean a strong rider can put time into his rivals.
 Or try.

 After two kilometres there is a chapel on the left and a restaurant on the right, each offering rest of different sorts but there’s no time for cyclists to ease off as here the road levels off and straightens out.
 If a sprinter is with the leaders here, there’s a good chance they can hitch a ride to the top.
-It keeps climbing up but now at 2-3% with one short 8% ramp in the middle.
+It keeps climbing but now at 2-3% with one short 8% ramp in the middle, ten pedal strokes and it’s over.
 Again being on a good wheel is crucial.

 As soon as the riders pass the top the descent to San Remo begins.
-It’s not hard nor technical on a normal day.
-But it comes after 295km of racing and one of the world’s biggest bike races is about to be decided.
+It’s not hard nor technical.
+But it comes after 290km of racing and one of the world’s biggest bike races is about to be decided.
 Which makes this a demented descent.
 Riders have been known to attack on the descent, Sean Kelly famously reeled in Moreno Argentin, see the clip above from 2:00 onwards.
 Similarly in his book “Merckx: Half Man Half Bike” William Fotheringham recounts how Eddy Merckx came over the top with just ten metres’ lead on his rivals but pushed this to 30 seconds by the bottom and it wasn’t down to just reckless descending.
-The writer explains Merckx was so powerful he was able to sprint out of every corner and pull away from the others; similarly he was so fresh despite almost 300km that he was fresh and alert, able to take the perfect line.
+The writer explains Merckx was so powerful he was able to sprint out of every corner and pull away from the others with their dead legs.

 The descent finishes as the climb started, with a ramp back onto the Via Aurelia.
 From here it is straight on to the finish line on a wide flat road for 3km.